Oat Flour Cookies

 - They use very simple ingredients, and can be made gluten free and dairy free, or just gluten free if you don’t follow a dairy free diet (they’ve been tested both ways!)

-- These cookies are a great basic gluten free chocolate chip cookie recipe, so you can add nuts, cranberries, or raisins into them and make them your own!
+- These oat flour chocolate chip cookies are a great basic gluten free dairy free cookie recipe, so you can add nuts, cranberries, or raisins into them and make them your own!

 - Oat Flour: If you have a gluten sensitivity or allergy, be sure to check that your oat flour is gluten free.
-You can also make your own oat flour at home (instructions are further down in this post).
+You can also make your own oat flour at home.

 Step By Step Instructions